-Once the team identifies the BIM Uses for the project (refer to the BIM Use Selection Worksheet from Chapter Two), the team can start the mapping process by adding each of the BIM Uses as a process within the map.
-It is important to understand that a BIM Use may be added to the overview map at several locations if it is performed at several times within the project lifecycle.
+Once the team identifies the Model Uses for the project (refer to the Model Use Selection Worksheet from Chapter Three), the team can start the mapping process by adding each of the Model Uses as a process within the map.
+It is important to understand that a Model Use may be added to the overview map at several locations if it is performed at several times within the project lifecycle.

 To help achieve this task, a template Microsoft Visio file containing process maps is published at the BIM Project Execution Planning Guide Website.
-A Microsoft Visio Stencil file is also posted in the same location and can be used by the project team to easily develop the process maps.
-If the project team members do not have Microsoft Visio, the team could use other process mapping or graphics software to develop the process maps.
+A Microsoft Visio Stencil file is also posted in the same location and can be used by the project team to develop the process maps easily.
+If the project team members do not have Microsoft Visio, the team can use other process mapping or graphics software to create the process maps.
 Additionally, versions of the templates are in Appendix D - Template Process Maps.

-2) Arrange BIM Uses according to project sequence in the BIM Overview Map
+2) Arrange Model Uses according to project sequence in the BIM Overview Map

-After the project team has established the BIM processes that will be implemented on the project, the team should sequentially order these processes.
-One of the purposes of the Overview Map is to identify the phase for each BIM Use (e.g., Planning, Design, Construction or Operation) and provide the team with the implementation sequence.
-For simplistic purposes, the BIM Uses should be aligned with the BIM deliverables schedule.
+After developing the process for each implemented model use on the project, the team should sequentially order these processes.
+One of the purposes of the Overview Map is to identify the phase for each Model Use (e.g., plan, design, construct or operate) and provide the team with the implementation sequence.
+For simplistic purposes, the Model Uses should align with the BIM deliverables schedule.